mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 `lightPreset` | `String` | Switches between 4 time-of-day states: `dusk`, `dawn`, `day`, and `night`.
 `font` | `Array` | Defines font family for the style from predefined options.

-In addition, Mapbox Standard is making adding your own data layers easier for you.
-To add custom layers in the appropriate location in the Standard style layer stack, we added 3 carefully designed slots that you can leverage to place your layer:
+In addition, Mapbox Standard makes adding your own data layers easier with the new concept of `slot`s. `Slot`s are pre-specified locations in the imported style where your custom layer will be added to (see the below section on Style Importing for more information).
+Standard has 3 carefully designed slots that you can leverage to place your custom layer within the Standard style's layer stack.
+Just set the preferred `slot` on the `Layer` object before adding it to your map and your layer will be appropriately placed.

 Slot | Description
 --- | ---
 `bottom` | Above polygons (land, landuse, water, etc.)
 `middle` | Above lines (roads, etc.) and behind 3D buildings `none` | If you add no identifier, your custom layer will be placed on top of everything

-Just set the preferred `slot` on the `Layer` object before adding it to your map and your layer will be appropriately placed in the Standard style's layer stack.

 ```swift
 var layer = LineLayer(id: "line-layer", source: "line-source")